phoebe-project/phoebe2/README.md

 * Fixed constraint that defines the relation between t0_perpass and t0_supconj.
 * Implement new 't0_ref' parameter which corresponds to legacy's 'HJD0'.
 * Phasing now accepts t0='t0_supconj', 't0_perpass', 't0_ref', or a float representing the zero-point.
 The 'phshift' parameter will still be supported until 2.1, at which point it will be removed.
-* Inclination parameterk ('incl') is now limited to the [0-180] range to maintain conventions on superior conjunction and ascending/descending nodes.
+* Inclination parameter ('incl') is now limited to the [0-180] range to maintain conventions on superior conjunction and ascending/descending nodes.
 * Fixed error message in ldint.
 * Fixed the ability for multiple stars to be attached to the same component.
 * Raise an error if attempting to attach spots to an unsupported component.
 Note: spots are currently not supported for contact systems.